zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-31-Message-Correlation-after-Network-Partition/index.md

 ```

-Unfortunately I missed the verbose flag so we can't really see the output.
+Unfortunately, I missed the verbose flag so we can't really see the output.
 But if failed later with:

 ```shell
 Encountered an error during process instance creation.
 Error: rpc error: code = DeadlineExceeded desc = Time out between gateway and broker: Request ProtocolRequest{id=422, subject=command-api-1, sender=10.0.20.4:26502, payload=byte[]{length=153, hash=1559826040}} to zell-chaos-zeebe-2.zell-chaos-zeebe.zell-chaos.svc:26501 timed out in PT15S